 - Are periods of market volatility a good time to review—and potentially adjust—my risk profile and asset allocation?

-- A few of my investing goals have changed—should I change my current mix of stocks, bonds and cash to reflect this?
+- A few of my key financial goals have changed—should I adjust my current mix of stocks, bonds and cash to reflect this?

 Connect with an advisor and start a conversation about your goals.